sangram2002/Lifetime-Measurement/README.md

-Marcos id code written in cpp is used to fetch the data to calculate the lifetime of a excited nuclear state and then data analysis if performed on it i.e. curve fitting with different types of functions with different sets of parameters(The python files are attached).
+Marcos code written in cpp is used to fetch the data to calculate the lifetime of a excited nuclear state and then data analysis if performed on it i.e. curve fitting with different types of functions with different sets of parameters(The python files are attached).